mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

     width="400"
 >}}

-To do this we will create a second shader and a custom render pass, well, strictly speaking 2 passes.
+To do this, we will create a second shader and a custom render pass.
+Well, strictly speaking two passes.

-This second shader will draw depending on the amount of alpha present, in this way we are able to paint the body of the Metaballs and the border.
+This second shader will draw depending on the amount of alpha present, in this way, we can paint the body of the Metaballs and the border.

 This time, we will use *Shader Graph*, and we are going to call it `MetaEffect`: